hansehe/Wind-Blade-Inspection/README.md

 sudo python main.py run simulate image
 ```

-* If all hardwares are connected, then the master and slave is started by typing following in the master/slave terminal:
+* The master and slave is started by typing following in the master/slave terminal:

 ```
 sudo python main.py run master